ithakis/ithakis/README.md

 - 👋 Hi, I’m @ithakis
-- 👀 I’m interested in machine learning
+- 👀 I’m a Computational Scientist with additional knowledge in AI
-- 🌱 I’m currently learning Computational Science @ University of Amsterdam
+- 🌱 I’m currently studying Computational Science @ University of Amsterdam with a focus at Quantitative Finance.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me alexader.tsoskounoglou@gmail.com